cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

         .. method:: getContextByClass(className, serialReverseSearch=True, callerFirst=None, memo=None)

         Search both DefinedContexts as well as associated objects to find a matching class.
+Returns None if not match is found.
 The a reference to the caller is required to find the offset of the object of the caller.
 This is needed for serialReverseSearch.
 The caller may be a DefinedContexts reference from a lower-level object.
 If so, we can access the location of that lower-level object.
 However, if we need a flat representation, the caller needs to be the source Stream, not its DefinedContexts reference.
 The callerFirst is the first object from which this method was called.
 This is needed in order to determine the final offset from which to search.

         .. method:: getOffsetBySite(site)